thiswillbeyourgithub/Quick-Whisper-Typer/README.md

 # Quick Whisper Typer
-Super simple python script to start recording sound, send it to whisper then have it type for you in a field.
-Can be used to transform the clipboard too.
-Latency is <2s and sometimes <1s.
+Super simple python script to start recording sound, send it to whisper then have it type for you anywhere.
+* Can also modify text according to voice commands.
+* Latency is as low as I could (<1s before starting to speak).
+* It can be seen as a minimalist alternative to [AquaVoice](https://withaqua.com/)

-## The way this works
+## The way each task works
-1. Move your cursor to where you want the output to be.
-2. Launch the script (preferably using a keyboard shortcut).
-3. A small window pops up.
-If you enter text inside it will be given as instruction to an LLM to alter your whisper transcript.
-Leave empty otherwise.
-Press enter to close the window without moving your cursor.
-4. Whisper is called on the audio.
-5. If you used `--task=transform_clipboard` the output will be: LLM transformation of the current clipboard according to the whisper transcript.
-If you didn't the output will be the whisper transcript.
+### write
+1. starts recording
+2. when you're done press shift (escape or spacebar to cancel)
+3. whisper will transcribe your speech
+4.a if `--auto_paste` is True: your current clipboard will be saved, replaced by the transcription, "ctrl+v" will automatically be pressed, then your old clipboard will replace again like nothing happened.
+4.b if `--auto_paste` is False: your clipboard will be replaced by the transcription
+### transform_clipboard
+1. starts recording
+2. when you're done press shift (escape or spacebar to cancel)
+3. whisper will transcribe your speech
-6. If you entered text in the small window, it will be given as instruction to an LLM to further transform the output (e.g. "Translate to English")
+4. the transcription will be interpreted as an instruction for `--llm_model` on how to transform the text found in your clipboard
-7. The current clipboard is stored.
-The output text is copied. `xdotool` sends `ctrl+v` (press shift if in a console!) to add the output to where your cursor is.
-The clipboard is then refilled with what was previously there.
+5. the result will either be pasted or stored in the clipboard like for `--task=write`
+### new_voice_chat
+1. starts recording
+2. when you're done press shift (escape or spacebar to cancel)
+3. whisper will transcribe your speech
+4. the transcription will be interpreted as the first user message in a conversation with `--llm_model`
+5. the result will either be pasted or stored in the clipboard like for `--task=write`, and optionaly read aloud if `--voice_engine` is set
+6. To continue the conversation, use the task `--task=continue_voice_chat`

+# Examples
+* I want to write text: `python quick_whisper_typer.py --task=write --auto_paste`
+* I want to translate text: copy the text in to the clipboard then `python quick_whisper_typer.py --task=transform_clipboard --auto_paste`
+* I want to start a vocal conversation: `python quick_whisper_typer.py --task="new_voice_chat" --voice_engine='openai'`
+* I want to continue the conversation: `python quick_whisper_typer.py --task="continue_voice_chat" --voice_engine='openai'`
+* I want to be able to call it without setting up keybindings: `python loop.py` then press shift 5 times in any screen to call quick_whisper_typer.

 ## Features
-* Choose the language via `--language`
-* Specify a whisper prompt in advance via `--whisper_prompt`
-* If you use `--task=transform_clipboard`, then the LLM will be tasked to transform the content of your clipboard according to the instruction you told to whisper.
-* If you use `--task=new_voice_chat` you will start a voice chat with the specified `voice_engine` used to give you back the answers.
-Implemented voice engines are `espeak`, `piper` and `openai`.
-You can continue the vocal chat indefinitely by using `task=continue_voice_chat`.
+* Supports any spoken languages supported by whisper
+* Minimalist code
+* Low latency: it starts as fast as possible to be ready to listen to you
+* Multiple voice_engine: openai, [piper](https://github.com/rhasspy/piper), espeak (fallback if any of the other two fails)
-* Audio cleanup and removes long silences via sox
+* Optional audio cleanup and long silence removal via sox
-* `loop.py` can be used to trigger the vocal script from any screen just by pressing shift multiple times.
+* `quick_whisper_loop.py` can be used to trigger the vocal script from any screen just by pressing shift multiple times.
-* argument `auto_paste` can be set to False to make a bell sound to tell you that the answer was sent to the clipboard instead of pasting it directly.
 * Support virtually any type of LLM (ChatGPT, Claude, Huggingface, Llama, etc) thanks to [litellm](https://docs.litellm.ai/).

 ## How to
 * Put your OpenAI api key in a file called OPENAI_API_KEY.txt.
 * *optional: add a keyboard shortcut to call this script.
 See my i3 bindings below.*
 * `chmod +x ./quick_whisper_typer.py`
-* `./quick_whisper_typer.py --language en`

 ### i3 bindings
 ```